caneignacio/worldwide-investment-in-education/README.md

 As it was previously stated, an informational video was developed with the main conclusions of this analysis.
 It was designed as if it were authored by _Policy Checkers_, a fictional NGO which informs the public about different policies worldwide and their impact.

-The [informational-video.mp4] video file can be found on this Github repository.
+The informational video can be browsed via Youtube, by clicking [this link](https://www.youtube.com/watch?v=aaXTHNQGvqU).

 ### Data Source